-Small Business Administration SBA Business Loans
+SBA Business Loans

-Equipment financing refers to a loan used to purchase business-related equipment, such as a restaurant oven, construction heavy equipment or copy machine.
+Equipment financing refers to a loan used to purchase business-related equipment, such as a restaurant oven, construction heavy equipment, or copy machine.
 When you take out an equipment loan, the loan will use the equipment as collateral.
 Equipment loans include interest and principal over a fixed term.
 Equipment leases can be an alternative to equipment loans.
 You need a good credit score for approval.

 Merchant Cash Advance

-Invoice financing, also known invoice factoring, is a way for small businesses to borrow money against the amounts due from customers unpaid invoices.
+Invoice financing, also known as invoice factoring, is a way for small businesses to borrow money against the amounts due from customers' unpaid invoices.
 Invoice factoring helps businesses improve cash position, pay employees and suppliers, and reinvest in operations and growth earlier than they could if they had to wait until their customers paid their balances in full.
 If you need immediate cash this is a great option.

 Business Cash Advance

-A business cash advance, is similar to a merchant cash advance.
+A business cash advance is similar to a merchant cash advance.
 A business cash advance company provides your business with a lump sum of capital.
-But an BCA isn't a loan.
+But a BCA isn't a loan.
 Instead, that provider is purchasing your future sales, and you’ll use those sales to repay the funds — plus fees.
 Fixed repayments are made daily or weekly from your account regardless of how much you earn in sales, and the fixed repayment amount is determined based on an estimate of your monthly revenue.